stacksjs/stacks/docs/index.md

 features:
   - title: Best-in-Class DX
     icon: 🦋
     details: One framework that does it all.
-Building applications & libraries using TypeScript has never been simpler.
+Building TypeScript apps & libraries has never been simpler.
   - title: App Development
     icon: 🖥️
-    details: Whether it is a performant web app or a Tauri desktop app, let Stacks handle the heavy-lifting for you.
+    details: Performant web apps or a Tauri desktop app, let Stacks handle the heavy-lifting for you.
   - title: Library Development
     icon: 📚
-    details: In a zero-config way, the framework automagically builds & distributes component & function libraries for you, distributed on npm.
+    details: Automagically builds & distributes your component & function libraries, via npm.
   - title: Cloud Development
     icon: ☁️
-    details: Automatic zero-downtime deployments of a production-ready serverless cloud.
-Self-hosted, inside your own AWS account.
+    details: Automatic zero-downtime deployments of production-ready serverless clouds.
+Self-hosted.
+  - title: Modern Administration
+    icon: 📊
+    details: A sleek admin app, out-of-the-box.
+For developers & clients.
+Our product is your product.
+  - title: Scalable APIs
+    icon: 📡
+    details: Building scalable APIs has never been easier.
+Thanks to Stacks, you may focus on your business logic.
+  - title: Authentication
+    icon: 🔐
+    details: Stacks provides a secure authentication system out-of-the-box.
+Easy to use and configure.
+  - title: Built-in CI / CD
+    icon: 🤖
+    details: Focus on coding, not publishing.
+Fixes code style issues, tags releases, creates changelogs, runs your test suite, and more.
   - title: Global CDN
     icon: 🌐
     details: “Securely deliver content with low latency and high transfer speeds,” AWS.
 Your assets, zero-config.
-  - title: Scalable APIs
-    icon: 📡
-    details: Building scalable APIs has never been easier.
-Thanks to Stacks, you may focus on your business logic.
   - title: Queues & Jobs
     icon: 📦
     details: Leverage the power of queues.
 Defer time-consuming tasks using managed serverless queues.